bargul/guo2021/README.md

 @TODO: Describe the setup of the original paper and whether you changed any settings.\
 Original paper used Pytorch 1.4.0 version but we used 1.12.0 .\
+We use Pascal Voc 2012 as training and validation set , Pascal Voc 2007 as test set.
+We create the network by changing the structure of Resnet50 model as stated in paper.
 We tried to follow the same procedure while preparing Long Tailed dataset but our set is different inevitably.

 ## 3.2.
 Running the code